siri-n-shetty/pesufy/content/docs/branches/ece.md

 * Electives change for every batch.
 So, the electives list and syllabus of Sem 5 and Sem 6 will be added after the list for the 2026 batch is released.
 * A total of 5 special topics have to be done totally (out of which the 2 in 7th semester have to done in 7th semester itself).
 * You can do special topics in lieu of an Internship not Vice-versa
+* According to new rules, the Capstone project starts from 5th semester itself, the rules of which will be updated soon